nicolasplantier/Find-generic-model-tetrapod/segmentation/README.md

 # Watershed Algorithm

-This file to implement the watershed algorithm.
+This program implements the watershed algorithm.

 ## Input